 I was honoured to serve the club in the role of finance director, for 5 years,being instrumental in facilitating the introduction of the US investment which continues to benefit us today.

-I am now entering my dotage after a lifetime working as a CA and am fortunate to enjoy good health.
+I am now entering my dotage after a lifetime working as a Chartered Accountant and am fortunate to enjoy good health.
 Days are spent doing things I want and like: golf, photography and hillwalking.

 On a Saturday I keep fit by singing at Dens Park.